Lehigh Valley Silk Mills: History

 One of the most important men of the American Silk industry, Desiderius George Dery, also made his home in the valley.
 By 1920 he was the largest single producer of silk in the world, and 8 of his 15 mills were located in the Lehigh Valley.

 The demise of the silk industry in the Lehigh Valley can be traced to the Great Depression, Southern competition and new synthetics.
-After that the Great Depression, increasing labor unrest affected the industry locally and nationally.
+After the Great Depression, increasing labor unrest affected the industry locally and nationally.
 After peaking in the 1920s, silk, like the rest of the luxury goods industry, suffered heavily in the Great Depression.
 The Lehigh Valley lost at least fifty-eight silk mills from 1929 to 1939.
 Many new mills were opening in the South due to the availability of cheaper labor.
 During World War II the silk supply, which predominantly came from Japan, was cut off.
 After the war, new synthetic fibers developed during the war, such as nylon, replaced silk in many garments.
-Some mills clung on shifting to Rayon or other materials.
-By 1953, Allentown which had become the number one silk city, had decreased the number of looms by 80 percent, with only six mills working exclusively with silk.
+Some mills survived by shifting to Rayon or other materials.
+By 1953, Allentown, which had become the number one silk city, saw a decrease in the number of looms by 80 percent, with only six mills working exclusively with silk.
 The next few decades saw increasing international competition from low-wage countries.
 The Catoir Silk Co., established in 1918, was the last silk mill in Allentown and closed in 1989.
 The industry was killed off through the globalization of the 1960s through 1980s, that brought cheaper goods produced in other countries.
 Low wage labor, which had originally brought the silk industry to the Lehigh Valley, was what led to its departure from the region.